skeoop/skeoop.github.io/About.md

 ### Course work

 This course has lectures, labs, and individual assignments.

 In lecture we discuss material, do exercises, and quizzes.
 The lecture does **not**  teach you all the material!
 You have to *read* and *practice* on your own for a complete understanding.

-In labs you will do hands-on programming and learn new skills, such as using git and refactoring code in an IDE.
+In labs we do hands-on programming and learn new skills, such as using git and refactoring code in an IDE.

-Individual homework and programming assignments are to improve your understanding.
+Individual homework and programming assignments are to improve your understanding and programming skill.

 ### Programming Assignments

 There are programming assignments (PA) for you to do on your own, about one every 2 weeks.
-These assignments are longer than the labs and require more design effort.
+These assignments are longer than the labs and may require some design effort.
 The purpose is to help you improve your design and coding skill in depth, and let you practice writing **good quality code**.

 *Design Your Own Project*: In the second half of the course, you will choose your own topic for one PA.
 Some student projects from past years are: network-based games, a chat application, a guitar tuner, and an image processor.